CLAS-205/sp25-site/docs/textbook/unit1/project1-naming/index.md

 {: .note}
 > To clarify when only the textbook is necessary to solve a problem and when outside resources may be necessary, look for the following symbols:
 > - 📚 for questions where only the textbook is needed
 > - 🔎 for questions where you will need outside resources.
+> Some suggested resources for your use:
+> - Wikipedia
+> - Encyclopedia Britannica
+> - ScienceDirect
+> - Animal Diversity Web
+> - Theoi Greek Mythology

 1. TOC
 {:toc}